shik3519/DL-Xray/README.md

-# DL-Xray
+# deep-learning-xray
-Study of lung X-rays using deep learning architectures
+Classification of lung X-rays using deep neural networks